 If participants begin a course and are inactive for seven (7) consecutive days they will be dropped, unless prior arrangements with the facilitator have been made.
 Facilitators will use email to notify participants that they are being dropped.
 For this reason, it is important that all participants frequently check their email and phone messages.

 Participants who are unable to complete a VirtualSC PD course will need to withdraw, using the Withdraw from Course option on the left menu in Genius.
 Please understand that all drops are final once you complete the request.
 In addition to completing the request, participants are to notify their facilitator as soon as possible.
 If a participant decides to drop a course, SCDE does not provide refunds for any fees that have been paid for the course.

-The SCDE may provide exemptions for extenuating circumstances such as an illness, death, or other serious issues.
+The SCDE may provide exemptions for extenuating circumstances such as illness, death, or other serious issues.
 Such exemptions would allow for a participant to receive an incomplete and allow the participant to retake the course at a later time.
 Participants are to contact their facilitator to find out if they qualify for an incomplete.

 Participants taking a graduate credit course through The College of Charleston will need to complete additional documentation on top of the withdrawal request.

-The South Carolina Department of Education encourages the use of its VirtualSC PD resources, including but not limited to Moodle and Blackboard Collaborate Ultra, as a way to create and share information and knowledge in support of students, teachers, and administrators.
+The South Carolina Department of Education encourages the use of its VirtualSC PD resources, including but not limited to Moodle and Class, as a way to create and share information and knowledge in support of students, teachers, and administrators.
 This Acceptable Use Policy summarizes, and where applicable, outlines SCDE specific rules and procedures for appropriate use of all VirtualSC PD resources.
 All users, students, teachers, administrators and facilitators, will be held to the terms and conditions outlined in this policy.

 II.
 Use of VirtualSC PD Resources